 There are many different types of art projects that a town or city may choose.
 They may select something small with one piece, or they may do something with 20 pieces.
-No matter how big or small the project may be, public art can benefit everyone.
-Public art projects can help draw in many out-of-town visitors, not only allowing visitors to take in the beautiful sites, but it can also be another great way to help bring in extra funding.
+No matter how big or small the project may be, many forms of public art can benefit everyone.
+Public art projects can help draw in many out-of-town visitors, not only allowing visitors to take in the beautiful sites, but it can also being another great way to help bring in extra funding.

 For example, Icon Poly has been working with the city of Stamford, Connecticut, for many years now.
 The city has made it a yearly tradition to incorporate some form of public art installation.
 In 2015, packs of fiberglass dinosaurs roamed the sidewalks, streets, parks, and even the town center.
 Not just one or two, but over 40 fiberglass dinosaurs made their debut at this public art installation.
 We feel honored and privileged that Stamford Downtown chose Icon Poly to ensure their project was a huge success.
 You could hear the roars of people who were excited to see something so extraordinary in their community.